natapov/Binary-file-search-and-replace-in-jai/ReadMe.txt

 The second line should be the name of the file you want to patch or, if you want to patch multiple files, some substrings that all their names contain (like ".exe" if you want to patch all .exe files in a folder).
 You can specify as many substrings as you like.

 Don't use quotes and seperate the substrings with one space.
+They are case sensitive.

 After that put the hex pattern you want to find and in the next line what you want to replace if with.
 Make sure to use a space every two letters like this: